darktable-org/dtdocs/content/module-reference/processing-modules/spektrafilm.md

 : Contrast of the less sensitive layers.

 developer exhaustion
-: In a real developing tank the chemistry gets locally used up where the film was most heavily exposed.
+: In a real developing tank the developer is locally depleted where the film was most heavily exposed.
 Those areas then stop gaining density, however much brighter the scene gets, so highlights run into a ceiling instead of climbing indefinitely -- and the approach to that ceiling steepens, so highlight contrast tends to rise rather than soften.
 Mid-gray is held still, so only the bright end moves.
 0 switches it off.

 ### DIR couplers